- This event has passed.

 Most evenings we’ll eat together, then after a communal clear up (with more singing of course), we either have a visiting speaker or singer, or we sing, and create our own entertainment by sharing songs and making space for those who wish to share their talents, be they musical, storytelling or games.

-Traditional culture in this area of Donegal is wonderfully rich, and we often invite local singers, poets, history or archeology experts to give us a session.
-There are several videos of Diane Cannon and Noeleen ní Cholla, both wonderful ‘seán-nós’ singers, singing at the Song House on our Facebook page: www.facebook.com/songhousefalcarragh
+Traditional culture in this area of Donegal is wonderfully vibrant, and we often invite local singers, poets, history or archeology experts to give us a session.
+There are several videos of Diane Cannon and Noeleen ní Cholla, both wonderful ‘seán-nós’ singers, singing at the Song House on our Facebook page: facebook.com/songhousefalcarragh Most music sessions in local pubs start at 10pm.
+We sometimes join in at a special session on a Tuesday evening- if Covid restrictions allow.

 Arrival and Departure Times